Board of Directors

 The lessons taught by the extraordinary Faculty and Staff at John Muir helped in developing him into an outstanding young man.
-The lessons taught in the TYME Foundations Boys to Men Enrichment Program gave Ryan a place to express himself and learn the value of being apart of a brotherhood.
+Lessons learned in the T.Y.M.E.
+Foundations Boys to Men Enrichment Program gave Ryan a place to express himself and learn the value of being apart of something greater than himself.
 Taking the values of the poem "A man is..." and applying them to his day to day life, ascribing them to his character.

 Imari Wingham - Program Director

 Imari Wingham studies Music Production at Los Angeles City College.
 Imari enjoys dancing and playing basketball.
 He assists with coaching the boys in the program and instructs students on how to dance as it comes to him like second nature.
 Imari came back to Boys to Men so that he would be a effective member of his community.

 Imari attended Budlong Elementary and John Muir Middle School allowing for him to understand the obstacles and adversity young men of color face daily and will face throughout their lives.
 Mr. Imari is excited about being able to teach and build lasting bonds between the young men and create a better future for our community.